 In our opinion, the best language exchange website is Tandem, which also has a great app for chatting with your language partners on the go.

-All these sites are very useful, and you’ll have an easy time finding conversation partners with them.
-Many other language exchange sites offer similar services, but we wanted to give you the best to save you time.
+All these sites are very useful, and you’ll find conversation partners with them easily.
+Many other language exchange sites offer similar services, but we wanted to share our favorites to save you time.

 Also, be sure to sign up for our FREE language learning kit that covers all the basics of your target language.